Please note: due to the ongoing Coronavirus pandemic our 2021 residential executive education courses have moved online for 2021.

 This 4-day residential course offers the latest thinking on the potential implications of the introduction of new and smart technologies for the future of transport and mobility.
 It adopts a specific focus on the development and diffusion of smart technologies for passengers and freight transport and new perspectives on their potential to help reduce transport-related environmental impacts.
 It also considers the challenges to implementation and the effects that smart technologies can have on people's mobility and everyday lives across different population groups and geographies.

 The core sessions of the course cover key topics for the understanding and development of smart technologies including:

 - Shared mobility and mobility as a service;

-- The ethics and societal implications of automation;
+- The future of vehicle automation;

-- Governing transport in the smart city;
+- Governing transport in the smart city.

 At the same time, the course also provides practitioners with innovative perspectives and interdisciplinary approaches to the adoption of smart technologies, including insights from social science, geography and anthropology.